Chimène van Oosterhout

 Chimène van Oosterhout (born February 11, 1964, in Willemstad, Curaçao) is a Dutch TV personality, actress and singer.
 Since 1996, she has been presenting programs on Dutch television (TROS, Veronica TV, SBS6, Net5 and RTL 4).
 She was the winner of several Dutch celebrity TV competitions (including Peking Express VIPS in 2006 and Top Chef in 2009).
 Van Oosterhout is also an actress.
 She appeared in the longest-running Dutch soap opera Goede tijden, slechte tijden and had one of the leading parts in the American movie "X-Patriots" (2001) directed by Darien Sills-Evans.
 She owns her PR company (Van Oosterhout PR).

 In January 2019, she became a member of Dutch girl group Luv' (as a replacement for Ria Thielsch).
 With Marga Scheide and José Hoebee, Chimène recorded the Latin pop-reggaeton single With Him Tonight which was released in July 2019.
 In early 2020, Luv' announced the interruption of their activities due to José Hoebee's ill health.

 As a breast cancer survivor who shared her journey in a 2021 documentary, she has actively supported Pink Ribbon campaigns and other related events in the Netherlands since then.

 Early life

-Chimène van Oosterhout was born on February 11, 1964, to a Dutch father and an Antillean mother (of Indian and Surinamese Creole descent).
+Chimène van Oosterhout was born on February 11, 1964, to a Dutch father and an Antillean mother (of Surinamese Creole and indian descent).
 At age 7, she moved with her family to the Netherlands.
 As a teenager, she modelled occasionally.
 After her A-level, she studied communication and psychology.
 From 1987 to 1989, she was a PR manager at Club Med.
 Over the years, she has learned foreign languages (English, German, French, Spanish, Italian and Swedish).